tanghus/currency-converter-qml/README.md

 For the average traveller or businessperson the default selection should be more than enough.

-If you - like me - have a combination of lousy math skills and bad short-time memory, the quick switch of currencies comes in handy ;)

 Currency Converter keeps an internal list of registered, legal currencies, which is used together with a list of the currencies offered by the chosen provider.
 The latter is refreshed when the app is loaded, except if there is no network connection, or if